S. Korea in shock, grief as 151 die in Halloween crowd surge

 SEOUL, South Korea (AP) — Concerned relatives raced to hospitals in search of their loved ones Sunday as South Korea mourned the deaths of at least 151 people, mostly in their teens and 20s, who got trapped and crushed after a huge Halloween party crowd surged into a narrow alley in a nightlife district in Seoul.

+“I still can’t believe what has happened.
+It was like a hell,” said Kim Mi Sung, an official at a non-profit organization that promotes tourism in Itaewon.

+Kim said she performed CPR on 10 people who were unconscious and nine of them were declared dead on the spot.
+Kim said the 10 were mostly women wearing witch outfits and other Halloween costumes.

-Tens of thousands of people were believed to have gathered in Itaewon for festivities on Saturday night.
-Witnesses say the streets were so densely clogged with people and slow-moving vehicles that it was practically impossible for emergency workers and ambulances to reach the alley near Hamilton Hotel, as the situation quickly developed into one of the country’s worst disasters in years.
+The crowd surge is the country’s worst disaster in years.
+Tens of thousands of people were believed to have gathered in Itaewon for Halloween festivities.
+Witnesses said the streets were so densely clogged with people and slow-moving vehicles that it was practically impossible for emergency workers and ambulances to reach the alley near Hamilton Hotel swiftly.

-Officials say the death toll could grow as 19 people among the 82 being treated for injuries are in critical condition.
+There were concerns the death toll could grow as 24 people among the 104 being treated for injuries were in critical condition, according to Seoul City’s disaster headquarters.

-Seoul’s city government said more than 2,000 people have called a city office in nearby Hannam-dong as of midday Saturday, reporting their relatives as out of contact and asking officials to confirm whether they were among those injured or dead after the crush.
+The city government said more than 2,600 people have called or visited a nearby city office as of Saturday afternoon, reporting missing relatives and asking officials to confirm whether they were among those injured or dead after the crush.

-The dead included 19 foreigners, said Choi Seong-beom, chief of Seoul’s Yongsan fire department.
-Their nationalities weren’t immediately released.
+The dead included 19 foreigners, said Choi Seong-beom, chief of Seoul’s Yongsan fire department, whose jurisdiction includes Itaewon.
+South Korea’s Foreign Ministry did not confirm the nationalities of those victims, but it said it alerted those countries’ embassies in Seoul.
+The Chinese state news agency Xinhua said at least three Chinese nationals were killed.

+The bodies of the dead were being kept at 42 hospitals in Seoul and nearby Gyeonggi province, according to Seoul City, which said it will instruct crematories to burn more bodies per day as part of plans to support funeral proceedings.

+Around 100 businesses in the Hamilton Hotel area have agreed to shut down their shops through Monday to reduce the number of partygoers who would come to the streets through Halloween Day.

-An estimated 100,000 people had gathered in Itaewon for the country’s biggest outdoor Halloween festivities since the pandemic began and strict rules on gatherings were enforced.
-The South Korean government eased COVID-19 restrictions in recent months and this was the first big chance to get out and party for many young people.
+An estimated 100,000 people had gathered in Itaewon for the country’s biggest outdoor Halloween festivities since the pandemic began.
+The South Korean government eased COVID-19 restrictions in recent months.

 While Halloween isn’t a traditional holiday in South Korea, where children rarely go trick-or-treating, it’s still a major attraction for young adults, and costume parties at bars and clubs have become hugely popular in recent years.